hituro/hituro-makes-macros/date-macro/custom_datesystems.md

 ## Synchronising Datesystems

-Although each Datesystem keeps it's own time variable by default, you can easily change that by setting `DATESYSTEM.varname` to the same value.
+Although each Datesystem keeps its own time variable by default, you can easily change that by setting `DATESYSTEM.varname` to the same value.

-**Exampl**
+**Example**
 ```html
 <<datesetup `{
     systemname: "solar",